roderickjackson-bradley/socket_io_app/work/w10/d2/02-intro-to-spas-and-react.md

 For example, note the use of `import` at the top of **index.js**.
 Similar to how we used `require` in Node, `import` allows us to access the functionality that is exported by other JavaScript files (modules).

 Modules were introduced with ES2015 and they're really cool.
 However, you're probably wondering if they're so cool, why haven't we used them yet.
-The answer is that their use requires "tooling", or more specifically, "module loader" software - which we will discuss later.
+The answer is that their use requires "tooling", or more specifically, "module loader" software - which we'll discuss in a bit.

 As React developers, we will be using newer features of JavaScript such as the **spread operator**, **destructuring assignment**, etc.